ColbyDAllen/F-UVC-WaterBottle/README.md

 - Power the board from a **regulated 3.3 V rail** (or the NUCLEO’s default power path).
 - Connect the reed switch, button, RGB LED, and load-switch control line as per the I/O mapping.
-- Confirm that behavior matches the “High-level behavior” section above using a **safe stand-in load** (e.g., an OLED or resistor) instead of a UVC LED.
+- Confirm that behavior matches the “High-level behavior” section above using a **safe stand-in load** (e.g. an OLED display or resistor) instead of a UVC LED.

 ---